27 CIs for comparing two independent means

 • determine whether the conditions for using the confidence intervals apply in a given situation.

-Strayer and Johnston (2001) examined the reaction times of students (from the University of Utah) while driving [agresti2007statistics].
-In one study, students were randomly allocated to one of two groups: one group using a mobile phone while driving, and one group not using a mobile phone while driving.
+Strayer and Johnston (2001) examined the reaction times, while driving, for students from the University of Utah (Agresti and Franklin 2007).
+In one study, students were randomly allocated to one of two groups: one group used a mobile phone while driving in a driving simulator, and one group did not use a mobile phone while driving in a driving simulator.
+The reaction time for each student was measured.
 This is a between-individuals comparison, since different students are in each group.
-The reaction time for each student was measured in a driving simulator.
 (The study would be paired if each student's reaction time was measured twice: once using a phone, and once without using a phone.)

 Consider this RQ: